PreSonus Eris E5 XT Review – Lively Entry Level Monitor

 Value

-This is one area where the PreSonus Eris E5 XT scores top marks.
+This is one area where the PreSonus Eris Studio 5 scores high marks.
 This exceptionally cheap monitor serves as an ideal starting point for the budget-conscious buyer setting up their first studio.
 Even as a secondary set of monitors for A/B testing, it is a viable and cheap option that performs well.

 Balancing price with performance and combining it with a clean aesthetic is something to be celebrated.
 PreSonus already has a superb reputation for budget-focused products, and the Eris E5 XT continues this tradition.